 - Some of the drugs that I take to manage my condition are used to treat cancer patients.
 Most of them come with horrible side effects.

 - AS and Fibromyalgia are rated on the McGill Pain Index as extremely painful diseases.
 The pain associated with these diseases comes very close to the pain experienced with childbirth.
 The main thing to remember is that childbirth doesn’t last forever, whereas you can look forward to a lifetime of unending pain with Fibro and AS.
+Check out where my new diagnosis, CRPS (Complex Regional Pain Syndrome), is rated.

 - Some days are better than others, but just because I’m smiling doesn’t mean I’m not in pain.